Frequently Asked Questions: Mo Option Program

 How does the Missouri Option Program benefit a student?

-Students in the Missouri Option Program will be provided guidance and counseling services consistent with the high school program.
 Ongoing academic/career advisement will be provided by the Missouri Option Program instructor(s), with supplemental guidance and counseling provided, as needed.
-Students will have access to all educational programs and services available in the school district, have the opportunity to stay in school, receive valuable academic and life-skills instruction, earn a High School diploma, and are eligible to participate in commencement ceremonies.
+Students will have access to all educational programs and services available in the LEA, receive valuable academic and life-skills instruction, earn a high school diploma, and upon successful completion of program requirements are eligible to participate in commencement ceremonies.

 What is required of Missouri Option Program students?

-School districts may have additional requirements when issuing a regular high school diploma that is consistent with what is required of all students.
-They must take the required EOC's and MAP tests appropriate for their age/grade level.
-They must take a course in government and the functions of government and pass the required tests related to the U.S. and Missouri Constitutions.
+Local Education Agencies may have additional requirements when issuing a regular high school diploma that is consistent with what is required of all students.
+Missouri Option students must take the required EOC's – Algebra I (or Algebra II if Algebra was taken prior to high school), English II, Biology and American Government.
+State law also requires that all graduate candidates take a course in government and the functions of government and pass the required tests related to the U.S. and Missouri Constitutions.
 Participants must also complete a half unit course in Personal Finance and Health.
-In addition, they must participate in appropriate substantive counseling and life-skills training that will assist them with job-readiness, financial management and independent living skills.

-If a student takes the GED, what documentation will the district receive from the state verifying the students results?
+If a student takes the HiSET, what documentation will the LEA receive from the state verifying the students results?

-The GED Tests are designed to measure the major academic skills and knowledge associated with a high school program of study.
-Students enrolled in the Missouri Option Program take (and pass) the GED Tests to demonstrate and document the attainment of high school-level skills.
-The GED score report is one of the academic components required for the awarding of a high school diploma by the local district, and as such, is placed in the student's permanent record.
-Since the purpose of the Missouri Option Program is to qualify the student for a high school diploma, the scores are only valid in that context.
+The HiSET tests are designed to measure the major academic skills and knowledge associated with a high school program of study.
+Students enrolled in the Missouri Option Program take (and must pass) the HiSET tests in order to demonstrate and document the attainment of high school-level skills.
+The HiSET Score Report is one of the academic components required for the awarding of a high school diploma by the local education agency, and as such, is placed in the student's permanent record.

 What happens if a student fails to complete the Missouri Option Program?